Taxation and Basic Income

 -

-This increased tax can be offset by providing a Basic Income.
+This increased tax can and should be offset by providing a Basic Income.

 -